arsf/lag/lastools-patched/bin/las2dem_README.txt

   raster extend can also be defined by setting '-ll min_x min_y' together with '-ncols 512' and '-nrows 512'.

-  Optionally, a KML file is generated that allows the resulting DEM to be displayed inside Google Earth (for TIF/PNG/JPG).
+  Automatically a KML file is generated to allow the resulting DEM to be displayed inside Google Earth (for TIF/PNG/JPG).
 In case the LAS/LAZ file contains projection information (i.e. a VLR with geokeys) this is used for georeferencing the KML file.